 When the instrument's battery is fully charged, the battery icon is no longer animated and shows a full battery.
 The message "Fully charged!" is shown.
-The cradle's LED glows continuously green.
+(If the Charger Stand or Travel Charger is used, its LED glows continuously green.)

-Note: If you see the "Battery Charging Error" icon (a battery outline with an exclamation mark inside), check that the instrument or rechargeable battery has been set into the cradle properly.
+Note: If you see the "Battery Charging Error" icon (a battery outline with an exclamation mark inside), check that the instrument or rechargeable battery has been properly set into the Travel Charger (or Charger Stand).
 If you still receive the message, check the Troubleshooting section of this guide.

-Note: If the instrument or battery has been in the cradle for more than 10 hours and you see the "Battery Charging Error" icon and a message that says, "Charging Too Long," this indicates that the battery is not reaching a full charge.
-Try changing the battery and make sure the contacts between the instrument (or battery) are meeting the cradle.
+Note: If the instrument or battery has been charging for more than 10 hours and you see the "Battery Charging Error" icon and a message that says, "Charging Too Long," this indicates that the battery is not reaching a full charge.
+Try changing the battery and make sure the contacts on the instrument are meeting the Travel Charger's (or Charger Stand's) contacts.
 If the message is still shown, consult your distributor or RAE Systems Technical Services.

-Charging A Spare Rechargeable Battery
+6.1 Charging A Spare Rechargeable Battery (Optional Charger Stand Only)

 A rechargeable Li-ion battery can be charged when it is not inside the monitor.
-The charging cradle is designed to accommodate both types of charging.
-Contacts on the bottom of the battery meet the contacts on the cradle, transferring power without other connections, and a spring-loaded capture holds the battery in place during charging.
+The Charger Stand is designed to accommodate both types of charging.
+Contacts on the bottom of the battery meet the contacts on the Charger Stand, transferring power without other connections, and a spring-loaded capture holds the battery in place during charging.

-- 1. Plug the AC/DC adapter into the monitor's cradle. - 2.
-Place the battery into the cradle, with the gold-plated contacts on top of the six matching charging pins. - 3.
+- 1. Plug the AC/DC adapter into the Charger Stand. - 2.
+Place the battery into the Charger Stand, with the gold-plated contacts on top of the six matching charging pins. - 3.
 Plug the AC/DC adapter into the wall outlet.

 The battery begins charging automatically.
-During charging, the Secondary LED in the cradle blinks green.
+During charging, the Secondary LED in the Charger Stand blinks green.
 When charging is complete, it glows steady green.

-Release the battery from the cradle by pulling it back toward the rear of the cradle and tilting it out of its slot.
+Release the battery from the Charger Stand by pulling it back toward the rear of the Charger Stand and tilting it out of its slot.